safidea/engine/README.md

 ## Configuration

 A configuration is a JSON representation of the application.
-It contains the pages, the tables, the automations, the roles, etc...
+It contains the features, pages, tables, automations, database, etc...

-We will build a details documentation of the configuration in the future.
+You can see the [full JSON schema documentation here](https://json-schema.app/view/%23?url=https%3A%2F%2Fsafidea.com%2Fschemas%2Fapp.schema.json).

 ## Templates

-You can open our [templates](https://github.com/safidea/templates) to see how to configure the engine et to start from models.
+You can open our [templates](https://github.com/safidea/templates) to see how to configure the engine and to start from models.

 ## Contributing